meom-group/tutos/cal1/README.md

   ```
   (replace 1234 by the port given to you at the previous stage)
   - in your local machine, open your browser and look for : localhost:1234 and enter the token or copy paste the adress from the output of the jupyter notebook command
+  - do not forget to close your tunnel when the jupyter session is over, otherwise your computer will still listen to the port, you can check it with the command ```lsof -i :1234``` and kill the corresponding proc if needed